Cannabis Made Clear

 Effects on the developing brain

 Even though Canadian adolescents are legally considered adults by age 18 or 19 (depending on their province or territory), the human brain continues to develop until around the age of 25.
-The developing prefrontal cortex, which is the centre of decision-making, problem-solving, memory and emotional regulation, is especially vulnerable to cannabis compounds.
+Some research suggests that the developing prefrontal cortex, which is the centre of decision-making, problem-solving, memory and emotional regulation, is especially vulnerable to cannabis compounds.
 The potential connections between negative impacts to the brain and regular cannabis use that begins in adolescence are being uncovered but are not yet fully understood.

 Learn more about cannabis and the developing brain.